-It’s estimated that about 70 percent of older adults will need some form of long-term care, the majority of which is provided in the home, according to a 2014 report by the Harvard Joint Center for Housing Studies.
+It’s estimated that about 70 percent of older adults will need some form of long-term care, the majority of which is provided in the home.

 By offering DME and other home care products at your pharmacy, patients can avoid the hassle of making multiple stops to obtain all of their home health care needs.